eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-existingkeycloak.md

 # 2. Deploy additional remote Codewind services

-*WIP* You will now use the same keycloak to install multiple codewinds remotely.
+Each user can have several remote Codewind instances allocated to them.
+This can be achieved by re-running the `./cwctl --insecure install remote \` command.

 Additional remote Codewind instances can be generated against the existing keycloak by re-runnning the `./cwctl --insecure install remote \` command detailed in the section [Deploy remote Codewind services]..
 Each time you re-run the command, a new remote Codewind service is generated against the existing Keycloak service.
-You must have your own remote Codewind instance in order to generate additional remote codewind services.

-*SWAP THESE PARAGRAPHS AROUND?*
-Each user can have several remote Codewind instances allocated to them.
-This can be achieved by either:
-1. Re-running the `./cwctl --insecure install remote \` command or
-2. Assigning users through role-based acccess control.
-This is/can be? set up automatically using/by? the `cwctl` command - MORE DETAILS ARE WHERE?
+Use the `--kurl` flag to point to the URL of the existing keycloak deployment.

 # Next Steps